Disney Magical World 2

-Disney Magical World 2 (ディズニー マジックキャッスル マイ・ハッピー・ライフ 2, Dizunī Majikku Kyassuru: Mai Happī Raifu 2) is a life simulation video game and a sequel to Disney Magical World.
-The game was released for the Nintendo 3DS on November 5, 2015 in Japan and in October 2016 in North America, Europe, and Australia.
+is a life simulation video game developed by h.a.n.d. and published by Bandai Namco Entertainment for the Nintendo 3DS.
+It is the sequel to Disney Magical World.
+The game was released on November 5, 2015 in Japan and in October 2016 in North America, Europe, and Australia by Nintendo.
 Compared to its predecessor, the game added new features, costumes, worlds, and more characters.
 The theme song for the game is "Sparkle ~Kagayaki wo Shinjite~" by May J.

 A remastered version for the Nintendo Switch console, titled Disney Magical World 2: Enchanted Edition, was released on December 3, 2021.